smallDazza/T1A2_Portfolio/README.md

 - a header = to display the top of the page with a title of the page the user has gone to.
 - navigation bar = a section with links to navigate to other pages listed above.
 Using flexbox to adjust and the use of the pseudo-class 'hover' to highlight the link the user has hovered the cursor over.
 - on some pages we are using the list component to display items in a list format.
-- article and div tags = have been used to group components to display images and text relating to the subject matter of the page.
+- section , article and div tags = have been used to group components to display images, background colour, backgorund images and text relating to the subject matter of each page.
 These are using flexbox to adjust to different screen sizes.
 - footer = to display the bottom of the page with a link to the contact me page.

+## Tech Stack ##
+- HTML5: a main index.html + 4 other html files (1 or each page) located in the pages folder.
+- CSS: 5 css files (1 for each html file) located in the CSS folder.
+- All images used are located in the images folder.
+- Resume pdf located in the docs folder.
+- Imges for this README file also located in the docs folder.
+- Saved in my GutHub repository called 'DarrenSmall_T1A2'
+- Deployed as a live site using netlify.